andersblomqvist/enhanced-mob-spawners/README.md

 - Option to turn on limited spawns, via config file!
 Control number of entities a spawner can spawn before it dies. (currently only on latest fabric version)

 See [Curse mod page](https://www.curseforge.com/minecraft/mc-mods/enhanced-mob-spawners) for more details and pictures.

+## Setup

+For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

+## License

+This template is available under the CC0 license.
+Feel free to learn from it and incorporate it in your own projects.